hanahmed05/power_outages/index.md

 1. **`TOTAL.REALGSP` (Total Real Gross State Product)**:
    - **Type**: Quantitative
    - **Description**: A measure of the total economic output of a state in billions of dollars.
-   - **Reason for Inclusion**: Economic activity is closely tied to energy consumption, as more economically active states tend to consume more electricity.
    - **Transformation**: Standardized using `StandardScaler` to normalize the range.

 2. **`POPPCT_UC` (Percent Population in Urban Clusters)**:
    - **Type**: Quantitative
    - **Description**: Represents the percentage of a state’s population living in urban clusters.
-   - **Reason for Inclusion**: Urbanization levels significantly influence residential electricity usage.
    - **Transformation**: Standardized using `StandardScaler`.

 3. **`AREAPCT_UC` (Percentage of Urban Land Area)**:
    - **Type**: Quantitative
    - **Description**: The percentage of a state’s land area that is classified as an urban cluster.
-   - **Reason for Inclusion**: Reflects the density and spread of urban areas, which impacts electricity distribution and consumption.
    - **Transformation**: Standardized using `StandardScaler`.

 ## Model Description